 A. There are many authorized locations that will happily take your trash and recycling for you.
 See HERE!

-As tempting as it may seem, you may not dump your trash in privately-owned dumpsters or dumpsters at stores and commercial centers.
+As tempting as it may seem, do not dump your trash in privately-owned dumpsters or dumpsters at stores and commercial centers.
 Every year we get complaints from local citizens about this issue.
-And if you dump your trash on the side of the highway you are ultimately making others in your community clean up after you, and that is truly unprincipled and lame.
+And if you dump your trash on the side of the highway, you are ultimately making others in your community clean up after you, and that is truly unprincipled and lame.